-1. Participate in All the Language Classes, Workshops, and Field Trips.
+1. Participate in all the Classes, Workshops, and Field Trips.

-Attend and fully participate in the language sessions, cultural workshops, and field trips.
-Joining in visits and field trips is also required.
+Attend and fully participate in the language and cultural workshops, and field trips.
+Joining in visits and field trips is also highly recommended.
 These are not political or diplomatic visits but integral parts of the program.
 You will learn in turn from the visits and field trips how the city and community works, as well as getting valuable information about the culture and the society.

-2. Participate in Tongji summer program specially designed for Evergreen students
+2. Participate in National Taiwan College of Performing Arts’ summer program specially designed for our students

 3. Keep a Journal